 This page offers guidance in a number of areas that we are frequently receive questions about when the topic is private well testing.

 Why should I test my water supply?

 The groundwater that supplies your water supply well can become contaminated through both natural processes and human related activities.
-Even if you believe that your well water is safe to drink, it is important to periodically sample and test your well water to assess the safety of the water and help make informed decisions on well maintenance and water treatment or to determine if you need an alternative source of drinking water.
+Even if you believe that your well water is safe to drink, it is important to periodically sample and test your well water to assess the health related safety of the water and help you make informed decisions on well maintenance and water treatment or to determine if you need an alternative source of drinking water.

 Groundwater can have unsafe levels of natural pollutants such as, such as arsenic, lead and radon, and human related contaminants like fuels used to power your vehicles and implements, the solvents that help clean your clothing, homes and businesses, and the chemicals that are beneficial for industrial and agricultural use.
 The degree to which a potential health threat may exist depends on the amount and type of the contamination, the depth and protections incorporated in the well's construction, and how you use the water.
-In some cases, contamination of the water can be detected by sight, taste or smell; however, in most instances the contamination can only be detected through laboratory analysis of the water.
+In some cases, contamination of the water can be detected by sight, taste or smell; however, in most instances the contamination can only be detected through laboratory analysis of an untreated sample of the well water.

 Back To Top

 How often should I test my water supply?